 Introduction

-A toxic multinodular goitre (MNG; also known as Plummer's disease) contains multiple autonomously functioning nodules, resulting in hyperthyroidism.
+A toxic multinodular goiter (MNG; also known as Plummer disease) contains multiple autonomously functioning nodules, resulting in hyperthyroidism.
 Nodules function independently of TSH and are almost always benign.
-However, non-functioning thyroid nodules in the same goitre may be malignant.[6]
-Worldwide, iodine deficiency is the most common cause of nodular goitre.[7]
+However, nonfunctioning thyroid nodules in the same goiter may be malignant.[6]
+Worldwide, iodine deficiency is the most common cause of nodular goiter.[7]

 Autoimmune-mediated inflammation of the thyroid gland with release of thyroid hormone, resulting in transient hyperthyroidism, frequently followed by a hypothyroid phase before recovery of normal thyroid function.[8][9]
-Occurs sporadically, postnatally, or during immuno-modulatory or lithium therapy.
+Occurs sporadically, postpartum, or during immunomodulatory or lithium therapy.
 Some patients progress to permanent hypothyroidism early, others years or decades later.

 Most commonly presents as an asymptomatic thyroid nodule detected by palpation or ultrasound in a woman in her 30s or 40s.
 Four types account for more than 98% of thyroid malignancies: papillary, follicular, anaplastic, and medullary.[18]
 The most important diagnostic test is fine-needle aspiration.[19]